Unsupervised and self-adaptative techniques for cross-domain person re-identification: Experiments and Results

 \subsection{Comparison with the Prior Art}

 Tables~\ref{tab:MarketAndDuke} and~\ref{tab:msmt17} show results comparing the proposed method to the state of the art.
-The proposed method outperforms the other methods regarding mAP and Rank-1 in Market $\rightarrow $ Duke by improving those values in 1.8 and 1.7 percentage points, respectively, and without using re-ranking.
-In the Duke $\rightarrow $ Market scenario, we obtained a solid competitive performance by having values 0.1 percentage point lower only in Rank-1, also without re-ranking.
+The proposed method outperforms the other methods regarding mAP and Rank-1 in Market $\rightarrow $ Duke by improving those values in 1.8 and 1.7 percentage points (p.p.), respectively, and without re-ranking.
+In the Duke $\rightarrow $ Market scenario, we obtain a solid competitive performance by having values 0.1 p.p. lower only in Rank-1, also without re-ranking.

-In turn, ABMT applied k-reciprocal encoding during training, which is more robust than Euclidean distance.
+In turn, ABMT applies k-reciprocal encoding during training, which is more robust than Euclidean distance.
 However, it is more expensive to calculate as it is necessary to search for k-reciprocal neighbors of each feature vector in each iteration of the algorithm before clustering.
 In our case, we only apply the standard Euclidean distance during training, reducing the training time and complexity on adaptation, but still obtaining performance gains.
 Moreover, we have a single-term and single-hyper-parameter loss function, while ABMT depends on a loss with three terms and more hyper-parameters.
 They apply a teacher-student strategy to their training while we perform ensembling only for inference.
-Therefore, with a more direct pipeline and ensemble prediction, the proposed method has a Rank-1 only 0.1 percentage point lower in the Duke $\rightarrow $ Market, while outperforming all methods in all other adaptation scenarios.
+Therefore, with a more direct pipeline and ensemble prediction, the proposed method has a Rank-1 only 0.1 p.p. lower in the Duke $\rightarrow $ Market, while outperforming all methods in all other adaptation scenarios.

 However, to benefit from the k-reciprocal encoding, we also apply it during inference to keep a simpler training process.
-This brings us the best performance in all scenarios in mAP and Rank-1 accuracy.
 In this case, the proposed method outperforms the methods in the prior art regarding mAP and Rank-1 in all adaptation scenarios.

+Compared to SSKD in Duke $\rightarrow$ Market scenario, we are below it by 0.3 and 0.4 p.p. in Rank-5 and Rank-10, respectively.
+Considering the closest actual gallery match image to the query (R1), our ensemble retrieves more correct matches, as Table~\ref{tab:MarketAndDuke} shows, with our method outperforming SSKD by 1.2 p.p. in Rank-1 without re-ranking.
+Even with fewer hyper-parameters than SSKD and a more straightforward training process (no co-teaching, simpler loss function, and late ensembling), our method shows competitive results considering the training complexity trade-off.